kfischer-okarin/digital-garden/notes/reference.literature-notes.implementing-domain-driven-design.md

 - When you use Rest Resources (or any kind of data representation for the UI) then design them around use cases **not** around the actual aggregates
   - Keep UI and data structures decoupled

+## Event Sourcing
+- Store your whole data only as a collection of events that happened and reconstruct your aggregates (or for that matter any kind of read representation) by processing all events so far
+- Events are immutable
+- Reading data structures should be cached (for example every 100 events) and are freely disposable
+- For events that are also consumed as domain events by listeners (possibly from other contexts) it might be smart to include additional properties in the published event that are not explicitly needed to reconstruct the state to avoid secondary queries for more information
+- Is natural to implement with functional programming
+  - Aggregate + Event -> Aggregate
+  - Aggregate + Command -> Event[]

 ---